 The “City of Angels” readily conjures up images of the glitz and glamour of Hollywood, but there’s more to marvel at in this metropolis.
 For one, if we made a movie about fishing in Los Angeles, it would have a star-studded cast.
 Not to mention a set to make any angler swoon!
-The Los Angeles metropolitan area is vast and varied, comprising incredible fishing grounds from Marina Del Rey all the way to Newport Beach.

 You’ll find hundreds of access points to the Pacific Ocean within Metro LA’s limits – not to mention a namesake river and plenty of freshwater lakes.
 So aside from being a world-class location to visit if you’re hungry for eternal sunshine, diversity, and entertainment, heading to Los Angeles for the fishing scene is worthy of your consideration too.